The World On the Threshold of an “All Things Mobile” Era

 The CTIA Wireless Trade Show was shaken up by two big mobile payment-processing announcements from MasterCard and VeriFone.
 This leads us to believe that the mobile finance story has enough potential to stir the market.

 MasterCard announced its entry into the digital wallet fray.
-The revolutionary wallet service dubbed PayPass will help merchants to add contactless payment options for consumers.
+The revolutionary wallet service dubbed PayPass will help merchants add contactless payment options for consumers.
 It allows the users to accept and send electronic payments across multiple channels at the point of sale with NFC technology or online; to use American Express, Discover, Visa, and other branded credit, debit, and prepaid cards; and to connect the digital wallets into the PayPass Acceptance Network, leveraging MasterCard’s check-out, fraud detection, and authentication services.
-Barnes & Noble and American Airlines will be the first major companies piloting the payment technology, but more are expected to follow suit, particularly because MasterCard has opened up its API to allow anyone to build on the technology’s architecture.
+Barnes & Noble and American Airlines will be the first major companies to pilot payment technology, but more are expected to follow suit, particularly because MasterCard has opened up its API to allow anyone to build on the technology’s architecture.

 Payment-processing giant VeriFone also announced a new payment technology called SAIL.
 Offering the sellers a free credit card reader that connects to iOS and Android devices without much effort and a $9.95 monthly subscription for power retailers that want to lower their per-charge fee from 2.7% to 1.95%, VeriFone is going to seize a rather large market share from competitors.
 The most likely users of the new payment service are small businesses such as cafes, roadside shops, and private enterprises.
-Existing VeriFone customers worldwide can also integrate their operations in SAIL, with a special program and a mobile wireless terminal that accepts NFC-payments from various systems such as Google Wallet.
+Existing VeriFone customers worldwide can also integrate their operations in SAIL with a special program and a mobile wireless terminal that accepts NFC payments from various systems, such as Google Wallet.
 In the long term, VeriFone plans to release the SDK for developers so they can create various applications and plug-ins (e.g., sales analysis system, providing “live” data on purchases, modules for integration into existing ERP and CRM systems).

 • Secure data storage